Au revoir, France

 The city is laid out below, a guide showing Notre Dame in the middle, which the white plastic helps distinguish, if you can.
 That is the heart of the city, the high-rise buildings go outside the periphery.
 Inside it is found the highest per capita income in Europe.
 The jewel of French culture.

 I know I have seen mostly the highlights, at a quiet time.
 Every other day, however, I would stop on the outskirts of a town or city, to get gas or use the restrooms, and these places seem more like the U.S.: ugly and lacking in self-respect.
 This is not news, but yes, the suburbs of Paris are huge, three times the population of the city, and as far as I saw, largely Arab and African.
 The Français de souche are hanging in there, as they do, and though in a service job, they retain their dignity.
 Finding a skilled waiter or hairdresser or concierge who is a middle aged French man is not at all rare.
 I find it enjoyable that they work with dignity, and without tips.
 Over all, France impressed me as a living culture, with real values.
 I did not experience a moment of snobbery in this city.
-In fact the whole visit, I have not been treated with anything less than courtesy, and often kindness.
+In fact for the whole visit, I have not been treated with anything less than courtesy, and often kindness.

 Heading back down the butte, around a corner from the church, there was a little street with a man playing the accordion.
-I the sad tune was familiar, then he started “Sous le Ciel de Paris”, and it made my heart seize a little.
+The sad tune was familiar, then he started “Sous le Ciel de Paris”, and it made my heart seize a little.
 To such a cliché!
 But with the sun and the hills and the view, I had a flash of being in San Francisco on a sunny day, which has a similar old romance, and song to go with it.
 Does the famous joie de vivre still exist?
 If so, it is a private thing for the French.
 Or I wonder if you have to be getting old to feel it.
 As bad as things seem, they can always get worse!

 To end things on a perfectly appropriate note, today the public transport workers are having a strike.
 I did find my favorite pâtisserie in the morning, stopping on the way to take this picture to a) prove that tiny handles are a thing, and b) blueberries are taking over the world, and c) white strawberries exist.
 The nice ladies remembered me, and upon hearing it was my last day, they informed me of la grève that was planned.
 Here I had already bought my Métro and train ticket.
-But the front desk man, who I have spoken with every morning, just smiled with a twinkle in his eyes and said give it more time, the trains will come.
+But the middle aged front desk man, with whom I have chatted with every morning, just smiled with a twinkle in his eyes and said give it more time, the trains will come.
 He talked about the strikes, and then smiled again and said it was the Gaul in them, and that les Français, ils changent pas.